-This program prepares candidates to teach children and conduct educational assessments for K-12, and up to age 22.
-The Education Specialist Preliminary - Mild/Moderate and Moderate/Severe Disabilities credentials focus on individuals with varying levels of intellectual limitations, autism, other health impairments, mild emotional disturbances, and multiple disabilities.
+This program prepares candidates to teach children and conduct educational assessments in K-12 learning environments.
+The Preliminary Education Specialist - Mild/Moderate and Moderate/Severe Credentials focus on individuals with varying levels of intellectual limitations, autism, other health impairments, mild emotional disturbances, and multiple disabilities.

 Applicants must complete the formal application process and all required documents, which include: